Updated: December 21, 2016

 For information and procedures to import the management certificate to the required certificate stores on the head node or head nodes and on client computers (if required), see Options to Configure the Azure Management Certificate for Azure Burst Deployments.

 If you have not already done so, create a cloud service and a storage account in your Azure subscription to add Azure nodes to your Windows HPC cluster.
-You can perform these procedures by using the Azure Management Portal.
+You can perform these procedures by using the classic portal, or other methods to create resources in the classic deployment model.

 You must configure a separate cloud service for each Azure node template that you create.
 However, you can configure a storage account that is used in multiple node templates.